amitsaha/amitsaha.github.io/content/on-sane-defaults.md

 an error before it had reached the point to force the HTTPS redirect.
 On **host2**, since it could talk to these services, it reached the code where it was forcing the HTTPS redirect and things took its own course from there.

-May be there will be a part 2.